Organ and Tissue Donation

 Putting your name on the organ donation register makes everyone aware of your wishes and makes it easier for them to agree to your transplant donation.
 It is important to talk to your family, friends and next of kin to make sure they know what you want.
 You can join the Organ Donor Register by contacting 0300 123 23 23 and for further information on organ donation http://www.uktransplant.org.uk and you can also contact:

 Mary McAfee, Specialist Nurse Organ Donation

-Joanne Byrne, Specialist Nurse Organ Donation
+Leona Laverty, Specialist Nurse Organ Donation

 As the need for organs is greater than the number of donations the Northern Health and Social Care Trust is keen to increase figures for organ donation and has set up an organ donation committee and is looking into ways to increase understanding and benefits of organ donation.
 Dr Ronald Bailie is the Trust Clinical Lead for Organ Donation and Professor Dorothy Whittington is the Organ Donation Committee Chairperson.

 NHSBT - Organ Donation - Join the register